Skip to content

 While the initial download is in flight — or if it fails — the shell falls back to Noctalia built-in and cross-fades once the download arrives.

-Names a palette file in ~/.config/noctalia/palettes/ (honoring XDG_CONFIG_HOME).
-The value is the file name without the .json extension — for example, custom_palette = "MyPalette" loads ~/.config/noctalia/palettes/MyPalette.json.
+Names a palette file in the Noctalia config directory’s palettes/ folder (honoring NOCTALIA_CONFIG_HOME, then XDG_CONFIG_HOME).
+The value is the file name without the .json extension — for example, custom_palette = "MyPalette" loads ~/.config/noctalia/palettes/MyPalette.json with the default config location.

 Picks the generator when source = "wallpaper":